 Unsurprisingly, the answer is all businesses should invest in UX research.

-UX research unlocks value for all business, regardless of scale, product, or customer.
-UX research is how you identify what users want, and ensure you design and deploy the right features, rather than wasting time and money on the wrong ones.
+UX research unlocks value for all businesses, regardless of scale, product, or customer.
+Whether you're a product manager, UX researcher, or design leader, user research is how you identify what users want, and ensure you design and deploy the right features, rather than wasting time and money on the wrong ones.

 It doesn’t need to start big, but it needs to start.
-No matter the size of your business, if you’re not running UX research you’re missing out on valuable user insights that can help improve decision-making across your organization.
-From product design to sales and marketing—understanding your users enables you to build user-centric experiences that focus on meeting and exceeding customer needs.
+No matter the size of your business, if you’re not running UX research then you’re missing out on valuable user insights that can help improve decision-making across your organization.

 Why all businesses should invest in UX research: Save time, money, and effort